 This research confirms that there are factors that influence teachers' attitudes towards ICT and e-learning and their implementation in the educational process.
 If the teachers are not aware of the technological possibilities and the way how it can be integrated into educational process, the use of technology does not innovate the learning and teaching process.
 The majority of teachers use e-learning as an extension of their classroom courses, to provide course content online and distribute learning materials, course information and schedule, as well as to communicate with students.
 They are more likely to adopt new technologies if they see that technology offers them a better way to do their work and achieve goals.
-When it comes to the production of e-learning materials, teachers generally rely on themselves, their colleagues and friends and sometimes they also use the technical support available at their institution or at the E-learning Centre at SRCE.
+When it comes to the production of e-learning materials, teachers generally rely on themselves, their institution or at the E-learning Centre at SRCE.
 Available and sustainable support and infrastructure is of great importance to teachers who are using e-learning and can be a motivator for experimenting with e-learning technologies.